Farouk Aliu Mahama reveals why he joined mainstream politics

 He explained that the spirit of public service, and the desire to serve humanity underpinning his core principles, could easily be traced to his family lineage and his political background.

-According to the dynamic lawmaker, following many years of witnessing true leadership, the kind gesture of his father, being extended to humanity through beneficiary families, irrespective of their backgrounds, and status, by former Vice President of Ghana, Alhaji Aliu Mahama, informed his decision to serve humanity with agility and humility.
+According to the lawmaker, witnessing his father's (former Vice President of Ghana, Alhaji Aliu Mahama) true leadership, and kind gestures being extended to humanity irrespective of their backgrounds, and status informed his decision to serve humanity with agility and humility.

-He said his late father, devoted much of his entire life to serving humanity through various public service positions he held, and in all these positions, it was about people and he delivered that creditably well without blemish.
+He said his late father, devoted much of his entire life to serve humanity through various public service positions he held and in all these positions, it was about people and he delivered that creditably well without blemish.

-These, incredible leadership qualities displayed by his late father, he reiterated, have become the benchmark for many public officeholders in the country.
+These incredible leadership qualities displayed by his late father, he reiterated, has become the benchmark for many public officeholders in the country.

+The same benchmark, he underscored, will be used to measure his commitment and desire to serve humanity.

-The dinner, which attracted many big wigs of the NPP in the Northern Region, was in honor of Morocco's Ambassador to Ghana, Imane Ouaadil.
+The dinner, which attracted many big wigs of the NPP in Northern Region, was in honor of Morocco Ambassador to Ghana, Imane Ouaadil.

-He revealed that his father did not only establish concrete ties with Morocco as a country but extended it to King Mohammed VI, the leader of the North African country.
+He revealed that his father did not only establish concrete ties with Morocco as a country, but extended it to King Mohammed VI, leader of the North African country.

 A positive development, that he observed, eventually guaranteed that many of these beneficiary students of the scholarship scheme, became useful citizens and better human resources for mother Ghana.